 Plans soon began for a fifth full-length album and following the success of the revealing concept record "On The Eve Of A Goodbye," Hathcock felt comfortable exploring another personal story - though this would be very different.
 The forthcoming album, "The Oubliette," follows a main character (based upon someone from Hathcock's own life) through the 7 stages of Alzheimer's disease.
 Seeing firsthand how merciless and cruel the disease was while at the same time grossly misunderstood, prompted Hathcock to work diligently to craft something that might capture the confusion, anger, fear, and despair that such an incurable disease brings.
 Once again produced by Jamie King, Hathcock recorded "The Oubliette" in the late summer and fall of 2019 (delayed twice by injuries he sustained to his right arm).
-This tragic bit of progressive storytelling will be coming to you in early 2020.
+After numerous delays as well as pandemics, this tragic bit of progressive storytelling was released on the 25th of September 2020.

 Current Live Line-up:

 Chris Hathcock - Guitars, Vocals, Visual Media (All instruments in studio)